themarquisdesheric/amber-health/src/pages/articles/2019-11-22-endometriosis-treatments.md

 <blockquote class="blockquote">There is an urgent need to rethink endometriosis care in order to provide a more comprehensive, patient-focused approach with long-term goals.

-<cite><a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6661982/?fbclid=IwAR1ytZua-OpiBsknNROSa0ucyF3dB5ExX2IIDSFEAeFsPdru1SXW22mHZKU" target="_blank" rel="noopener noreferrer">-Sanjay Agarwal, MD, FACOG, Rethinking endometriosis care: applying the chronic care model via a multidisciplinary program for the care of women with endometriosis</a></cite>
+<cite><a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6661982/?fbclid=IwAR1ytZua-OpiBsknNROSa0ucyF3dB5ExX2IIDSFEAeFsPdru1SXW22mHZKU" target="_blank" rel="noopener noreferrer">-Rethinking Endometriosis Care: Applying the Chronic Care Model via A Multidisciplinary Program for the Care of Women with Endometriosis</a></cite>

 </blockquote>